dolittle/DotNET.Applications/Documentation/Articles/conventions.md

 types that can be instantiated.
 These have upper CamelCase.
 This last convention is a convention that is common in the JavaScript space.

-Going between the two worlds, doLittle makes sure to translate everything.
+Going between the two worlds, Dolittle makes sure to translate everything.
 During serialization for instance, translation is done for naming - both ways - making it feel natural to a C# developer as well as a JavaScript developer.